This Bat Resource Guide will help you through the process of finding, selecting, and caring for your bat.

 - Two-piece bats offer more flex during a player’s swing which causes a whip-like action through the swing zone resulting in more inertia and power.
 These bats tend to be geared more towards a contact hitter or a hitter that could use assistance in improving bat speed.
 Because the handle is separate from the barrel, two-piece bats tend to help mitigate felt vibration on mishit balls.

 Do I need a balanced or an end-loaded bat?

 - Balanced bats will have their weight distributed evenly throughout the entire length of the bat and are geared more towards your average player with average or slower bat speeds.

-- End-loaded bats have a portion of their weight focused towards the end of the barrel and are geared more towards your power hitters looking to hit the ball for the fence.
+- End-loaded bats have a portion of their weight focused towards the end of the barrel and are geared more towards your power hitters looking to hit for the fence.

 Which bat offers the biggest sweet spot and the most “pop”?

 Typically, a larger barrel diameter will result in a larger sweet spot or hitting surface.
-The pop of a bat is not a physically measured feature and will vary from player to player and bat to bat.
+The pop of a bat is not a physically measured feature.
+It will vary from player to player and bat to bat.

 Does my bat require me to break it in?
 Should I roll or shave my bat to help expedite the break-in period?